Rome pasta dishes to try while in Rome, best Rome restaurants for each and easy to follow recipes to replicate them at home

 Guanciale is not often easy to find abroad and, in that case, sweet pancetta is often a decent substitution: I find bacon, on the other hand, does not work.

-5 Rome pasta dishes to try in Rome and back home
+5 Rome pasta dishes with recipes to try in Rome and back home

 Pasta alla carbonara (carbonara pasta) is maybe the most famous Rome pasta dish of all.